NorskRegnesentral/skweak/README.md

    <img alt="Overview of skweak" src="https://raw.githubusercontent.com/NorskRegnesentral/skweak/main/data/skweak_procedure.png"/>
 </p><br>

-The use of weak supervision with `skweak` goes through the following steps:
+Weak supervision with `skweak` goes through the following steps:
 - **Start**: First, you need raw (unlabelled) data from your text domain. `skweak` is build on top of [SpaCy](http://www.spacy.io), and operates with Spacy `Doc` objects, so you first need to convert your documents to `Doc` objects with `spacy`.
 - **Step 1**: Then, we need to define a range of labelling functions that will take those documents and annotate spans with labels.
 Those labelling functions can comes from heuristics, gazetteers, machine learning models, or even noisy annotations from crowd-workers.
 See the ![documentation](https://github.com/NorskRegnesentral/skweak/wiki) for more details.
 - **Step 2**: Once the labelling functions have been applied to your corpus, you need to _aggregate_ their results in order to obtain a single annotation layer (instead of the multiple, possibly conflicting annotations from the labelling functions).
 This is done in `skweak` using a generative model that automatically estimates the relative accuracy and possible confuctions of each labelling function.